Women Stem Up

 1.4.
 BACKGROUND

-The European Commission predicts that Europe needs a further one million digital experts (European Commission 2019).
-By facilitating the entry of more women and girls into the STEM sector, the EU could increase its GDP per capita to 3% in 2050, improving the bloc’s GDP by up to 820 billion euros (European Institute for Gender Equality, 2022b), and generating 16 billion euros annually (Girls Go Circular 2022).
-Hence, increased women’s participation in STEM offers substantial economic benefits that could not only help the EU work towards gender parity but also combat the organization’s economic woes, which have been exacerbated by the COVID-19 pandemic (Women in STEM in the European Union, 2024).
-And above all, individuals can make a choice of profession free from norms.
+Futher, the European Commission predicts that Europe needs an additional one million digital experts (European Commission 2019).
+By facilitating the entry of more women and girls into the STEM sector, the EU could increase its GDP per capita by 3% in 2050, improving the bloc’s GDP by up to 820 billion euros (European Institute for Gender Equality, 2022b).
+Clearly, increasing women’s participation in STEM offers substantial economic benefits that could not only help the EU work towards gender parity but also combat the region’s economic woes, which have been exacerbated by the COVID-19 pandemic (Women in STEM in the European Union, 2024).
+And above all, individuals can make a choice of profession free from unequal gender norms.

 (2) The study concerns cis girls and cis boys and there seems to be no data on gender minorities such as non-binary and trans -or if trans, it was precised nowhere in the study.